riazhedayati/beautiful-jekyll/_posts/2017-01-21-predict-song-genre-pt3.md

 ## In Summary

 Our initial goal was to use song lyrics to predict genre, and our best performing model predicted the correct genre about 63.4% of the time.
-This is a great improvement over the naïve model baseline of 16.7%

-While there are surely some [other](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) [manipulations](https://en.wikipedia.org/wiki/Latent_semantic_analysis) and [models](https://en.wikipedia.org/wiki/Gradient_boosting) we could try to make incremental improvements to our accuracy rate, we at least know that predicting genre using song lyrics is possible.
+While there are surely some [other](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) [manipulations](https://en.wikipedia.org/wiki/Latent_semantic_analysis) and [models](https://en.wikipedia.org/wiki/Gradient_boosting) we could try to make incremental improvements to our accuracy rate, our model offers a great improvement over the naïve model baseline of 16.7%.